 Hello folks!
+Today you are going to read the complete How to Dethatch a Lawn?
+Guide & Tips from the Lawn Expert [Essential Information].
 Did you know that most people overlook the need to dethatch the lawn claiming that it doesn’t do much to influence the quality of the grass?
 While not as important as mowing it does play a significant role in preventing nutrients from reaching the roots.

 It is therefore important to ensure that your lawn is properly and thoroughly dethatched.
 But what exactly is dethatching?